mcauduro/retail/lab1_ingest_and_detect_anomalies/instructions/lab1_ingest_and_detect_anomalies.md

    | Results Explained: In the ```ANOMALY_EXPLANATION``` column, this time, you'll notice the presence of ```quantity```,```retail_price_modifier```, and ```regular_sales_unit_price```, in addition to ```retail_kpi_metric```.
 The algorithm is now using all of these numeric values to determine the anomaly score of a record.
 So, you get to cherry pick the values that you think are most relevant and want the algorithm to score. |
 | --- |

+### Recap

+To Recap, we

+* Created an Amazon Kinesis Data stream to ingest large volumes of data
+* Ran a simulation script to generate PoS data and send to Kinesis
+* Created an Amazon Kinesis Analytics application to receive data from the Kinesis Data stream and detect anomalies

+Before jumping into Lab 2, now would be a good time to jump back to Lab 3 and check up on Amazon Forecast predictor training, which should be done.

+Continue on Lab 3,Step E to generate forecasts.

 ---